AvirukBasak/jshp/CONTRIBUTING.md

 ## Details
 Find a bug in what works.
 Finding a bug in a non-existent feature is invalid.

-This issue is basically asking you to find out a bug in this project by heavily testing it (manually, coz I've not yet added any automated tests).
+Issue [#7](https://github.com/AvirukBasak/jshp/issues/7) is basically asking you to find out a bug in this project by heavily testing it (manually, coz I've not yet added any automated tests).

 Once done, in the PR commits, you just need to create a `docs/<your_username>/bug_<title>.md` file with info on the bug.
-Also copy paste the details into a new issue (coz it really helps).
+Also copy paste the details into a new issue (create a new issue coz it really helps).

 If you modify or add code, it'll go through a stricter review.

 In return you get a `HacktoberFest 2023` contribution counted.

-Someone will have to fix the bug someday.
+Someone will fix the bug someday.